Th33na/credit-risk-sampling/README.md

 Logistic Regression Model with the Original Data:

-* Model accuracy is 95%, Precision avg 99%, and Recall scores avg 99%.
+* Model accuracy is 95.2%
+* Precision average 99%
+* Recall average 99%
+* F1 score average 100%

 Logistic Regression Model with Resampled Training Data:

-* Model accuracy is 95%, Precision avg 99%, and Recall scores avg 99%.
+* Model accuracy is 95.2%
+* Precision average 99%
+* Recall average 99%
+* F1 score average 100%

 Summary

 Based on the Logistic Regression Models (first fit with original data and another fit with oversampled data), both healthly (0) and high risk (1) loans were also labeled with a 95% Geometric Mean, indicative of good performance in the classification.
 The precision is 100% for the healthy loans while 85% (a bit low) for the high risk loans.
 Based on Recall, we caught 99% for healthy loan and 91% for high risk loans.
 The F1 score for healthy loans is 100%.
 But high risk loans have an 88% F1 score, which is relatively low.
-Overall, the average Model accuracy is 95%, average Precision is 99%, and average recall is 99% as well.
+Overall, the average Model accuracy is 95.2%, average Precision is 99%, and average recall is 99% as well.